-In this blog, I want you to ask yourself, am I fun enough for my dog?
+In this blog, I want you to ask yourself, “am I fun enough for my dog”?
 That’s not to say that you aren’t fun, but at the very least, this blog may help you to look at how you can be more fun, meet their needs, and maybe give you some ideas on how you can utilise your time together better.
 Our training is all about games, having fun and working with your dog, all whilst learning new skills.
 If you can teach your dog through games, while you both have a great time, then to me this is the definition of training.
 So ask yourself, how many games do you play with your dog?
 How many one-on-one activities do you have that provides mental or physical enrichment?
 What about opportunities to let off stress, or that would meet their needs genetically?
 Being fun doesn’t just mean providing and playing lots of games (although the more games you have the better).
 Being either involved, or the source of the fun, is also great.
-Taking them to areas which they will love to sniff and search around (scent walks), beach trips, walking with friends or setting up play dates, the list is endless and will usually cost you nothing!
+Taking them to areas where they love to sniff and search around (scent walks), beach trips, a walk with friends or setting up play dates, the list is endless and will usually cost you nothing!

-you can affectively use the potentially small amount of spare time you have, your relationship on the whole will grow massively, behaviour will improve, and the alone time that you choose to spend together, is quality time, and not just filling the time.
-Thank you Jake
+you can affectively use the potentially small amount of spare time you have, your relationship on the whole will grow massively, their behaviour will improve, and the alone time that you choose to spend together, is quality time, and not just filling the time.